adlnet/xAPI-Spec/xAPI.md

 An Activity Provider MAY send documents to any of the document APIs for activities and agents that the LRS does not have prior knowledge of.
-The LRS MUST NOT reject documents on the basis of not having prior knowledge of the activity and/or agent.
+The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or agent.

 ###### POST to store application/json arrays of variables
 <table>